Water Restoring — Water Damage Restoration

 • EPA-registered antimicrobials — Applied to affected surfaces to prevent microbial growth during drying and neutralize any organisms in contaminated water situations.

-Get this equipment dispatched to your San Jose property — call now.
+Get this equipment dispatched to your San Jose property.
+Call us now.

 We work directly with your insurance adjuster from the moment we arrive on-site, documenting all moisture readings, affected materials, and remediation actions using Xactimate — the industry-standard estimating platform accepted by every major California carrier including State Farm, Allstate, CSAA, and Farmers.
 In a high-value market like San Jose, accurate and thorough documentation is critical to ensuring your claim reflects the true scope of damage and doesn't leave you covering out-of-pocket costs for work your policy should cover.
 Our team handles all adjuster communication and supplements on your behalf so you can focus on your family, not paperwork.